uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 Your settings will depend on the thickness of your wood.[^11]

-We then used <a href="https://inkscape.org">Inkscape</a> to add in the cutouts for the components and the etching.
+We then used <a href="https://inkscape.org">Inkscape</a> to add in the cutouts for the components and for the etching.
-Our final versions can be found in the [schematics directory](https://github.com/uq-flor-pro/mopidy-florence-player/tree/main/schematics) of the repository.
+Our final version can be found in the [schematics directory](https://github.com/uq-flor-pro/mopidy-florence-player/tree/main/schematics) of the repository.

 ### Software
 For this project we use <a href="https://mopidy.com/">Mopidy</a> and based our player code on the <a href="https://github.com/confirm/mopidy-pummeluff">Mopidy Pummeluff</a> extension.